-To get started it is often helpful to write your own statement of why you want to attend the seminar and how you would like to use it when you are done.
-When you are asking for financial assistance having the statement clearly written out to give to anyone who might be interested along with a description of the course which you can copy from the website may help them understand your interest and commitment.
-This is a chance to put into practice the key concept self-advocacy.
+The Copeland Center has limited scholarship funds to cover partial scholarships.
+If you are seeking financial assistance, it is a good idea to contact others who might be able to help.
+To get started, it is often helpful to write your own statement explaining why you want to attend a training and how you would use the knowledge and skills when you are done.
+When seeking financial assistance, a clearly written personal statement along with a description of the training (which you can copy from the website) will help convey your interest in and commitment to the training.
+This is a chance to put into practice the key concept of self-advocacy.

-- Ask relatives and friends to contribute to the cost training and travel expenses.
+- Ask relatives and friends to contribute to the cost of training and travel expenses.
 Explain to them why you want to go and why they should invest in you.
 Facilitating WRAP groups helps others and might be a cause some of those around you would be happy to support.
 Even small contributions can help get you there.

-- Contact the local branch of NAMI (National Alliance for the Mentally Ill)
+- Contact the local branch of NAMI (National Alliance for the Mentally Ill).